Abdallah-Salama2/laravel-admin-spatie-example/README.md

 # Spatie Permission & Roles Basics

 This project provides a basic setup for using Spatie's Laravel Permissions and Roles package.
+Preferable to use Admin account to see the features.

 ## Getting Started
 Before running the project, make sure to run the following commands to set up the database tables with sample data: